-This might, for example, be in order to avoid confusion with Gerda Alexander’s work.
+This may also have been in order to avoid confusion with Gerda Alexander’s work.
 However, today, most people refer to the Alexander Technique.

 Alexander never himself refers to ‘the Alexander Technique’.
 Not having decided upon a name he referred for many years to it as ‘the work’.
 Prior to the 1930s others also would refer to it as ‘Alexander’s work’.